-Enter another value for the 'auto-mapped-source-attribute' property [continue]: uid Enter another value for the 'auto-mapped-source-attribute' property [continue]: userPassword Enter another value for the 'auto-mapped-source-attribute' property [continue]: objectclass Enter another value for the 'auto-mapped-source-attribute' property [continue]:
+''' Enter another value for the 'auto-mapped-source-attribute' property [continue]: uid Enter another value for the 'auto-mapped-source-attribute' property [continue]: userPassword

+Enter another value for the 'auto-mapped-source-attribute' property [continue]: objectclass

+Enter another value for the 'auto-mapped-source-attribute' property [continue]: '''

-- 8. On the Auto-Mapped-Source-Attribute Property menu, type 3 to remove one or more values.
-In this example, we want to remove the "-all-" value, so that only the objectclass, uid, and userPassword attributes are only synchronized. - 9.
-On the Auto-Mapped-Source-Attribute Property menu, press Enter to accept the values. - 10.
+- 7. On the Auto-Mapped-Source-Attribute Property menu, type 3 to remove one or more values.
+In this example, we want to remove the "-all-" value, so that only the objectclass, uid, and userPassword attributes are only synchronized. - 8.
+On the Auto-Mapped-Source-Attribute Property menu, press Enter to accept the values. - 9.
 On the Sync Class Properties menu, type 8 to exclude some attributes from the synchronization process.
 Because we are using the objectclass=person filter, we must exclude the cn, givenName, and sn attributes.

-Continuing from the previous step, type 2 to add one or more attributes, and then, add each attribute that you want to exclude on the Excluded-Auto-Mapped-Source-Attributes Property menu.
+Type 2 to add one or more attributes, and then add each attribute that you want to exclude on the excluded-auto-mapped-source-attributes Property menu.
 Here, we want to exclude the cn, and sn attributes, which are required attributes of the Person objectclass.
 We also exclude the givenName attribute, which is an optional attribute of the inetorgPerson objectclass.

-''' Enter another value for the 'excluded-auto-mapped-source-attributes' property [continue]: givenName Enter another value for the 'excluded-auto-mapped-source-attributes' property [continue]: sn Enter another value for the 'excluded-auto-mapped-source-attributes' property [continue]: '''
+''' Enter another value for the 'excluded-auto-mapped-source-attributes' property [continue]: givenName

+Enter another value for the 'excluded-auto-mapped-source-attributes' property [continue]: sn

+Enter another value for the 'excluded-auto-mapped-source-attributes' property [continue]: '''